-The following description of the Black Hills Corporation Retirement Savings Plan (the "Plan") is provided for general information purposes only.
+The following description of the SourceGas Retirement Savings Plan (the "Plan") is provided for general information purposes only.
 Participants should refer to the plan document for a more complete description of the Plan's information.

-General - The Plan is a defined-contribution plan for eligible employees of Black Hills Corporation and certain subsidiary companies (the "Company" or "Plan Sponsor").
+General - The Plan is a defined-contribution plan that covers eligible employees of SourceGas LLC, the previous Plan Sponsor.
+On February 12, 2016, SourceGas LLC was acquired by Black Hills Corporation (the "Company" or "Plan Sponsor").
+Upon acquisition of SourceGas LLC the Company became the new sponsor of the Plan.
 The Plan is subject to the provisions of the Employment Retirement Income Security Act of 1974, as amended (ERISA) and is designed to comply with the provisions of Section 401(k) of the Internal Revenue Code (IRC).